 Seattle is experiencing an inventory crunch at the moment that increases competition among home buyers.
 This is especially true at the lower-end of the pricing spectrum, with entry-level or “starter” homes.

-According to a September 7th report from the Northwest Multiple Listing Service (NWMLS):
+According to a recent report from the Northwest Multiple Listing Service (NWMLS):

 “Buyers in the Seattle area are plentiful in all price ranges, but the entry-level housing demand continues to be the highest.”